 In sum, using and end-to-end procurement process will give an organization of full, detailed look into everything that is happening in its supply chain.

 In the past, the view of procurement may have simply been to ensure the lowest-priced contracts possible, with little regard for the mechanisms at play within the supply chain that facilitate those contracts (child labor, destructive environmental practices).
 But now, procurement professionals need to know everything that is happening in a given supply chain to ensure any negatives are mitigated or erased.

 Well, there are a few ways – a dedicated procurement staff keen on observing and recording all data pertaining to its supply chain.

 How that data is managed, however, is a, arguably, the most critical component to an end-to-end procurement process – using an end-to-end procurement solution.

 What is an end-to-end procurement solution?
-Simply put, it is a software solution that fully integrates into an organization’s supply chain and provides procurement professionals with a clear look of, at the very least, its spending on and receiving of goods.
+Simply put, it is a software solution that fully integrates into an organization’s supply chain and provides procurement professionals with a clear look of, at the very least, it’s spending on and receiving of goods.
 It looks at all of the data a company gleans from its end-to-end procurement solution, and it will learn how long goods are taking to be sent from suppliers and how much those goods cost.
-If there any suspicious price fluctuations or extended wait times, a procurement professional will know to investigate.
+If there is a suspicious price fluctuations or extended wait times, a procurement professional will know to investigate.